 Most people associate good health with diet and exercise and leave out another important component of overall well-being: relaxation.
 No matter how you choose to relax, it is an integral part of fighting the consequences of stress and ensuring longevity and quality of life.

 Because seniors are already more susceptible to health problems, relaxation becomes an especially vital part of improving and maintaining their health.
-Perhaps most importantly, relaxing can help ease conditions that lead to heart attacks and strokes.
+For aging adults, relaxation can help alleviate the risk factors that lead to heart attacks and strokes.
 Stress is a main contributing factor to high blood pressure and has been directly linked to 10 percent of all strokes.
-Just by reducing stress and taking time to relax, you can substantially reduce your risk for major health problems.
+Just by reducing stress and taking time to relax, you can substantially reduce your of experiencing catastrophic health problems.

 Relaxation is also a powerful tool in fighting more common ailments like colds and flus.
 Stress can increase inflammation in the body and reduce immunity, making your body more vulnerable to germs and bacteria.
-While most people view colds as an inconvenience, they can prove deadly to seniors who already have trouble fighting illness.
-It is quite common for chest colds to turn into pneumonia in older adults.
-However, seniors can lower their risk for such disease and boost their immune system by engaging in relaxing activities.
+While most people view colds as an inconvenience, with seniors, the can quickly escalate and turn deadly.
+It is quite common for seemingly benign chest colds to turn into pneumonia in older adults.
+However, seniors can lower their risk for such diseases and boost their immune system by engaging in relaxing activities.

 Finally, relaxation can help fight the symptoms of depression, which are all too common among seniors.
-Aging can present a lot of new changes and challenges that are difficult to deal with and often lead to an increase the body’s stress hormone, cortisol, and a decrease in positive hormones, like serotonin and dopamine.
+Aging can present a lot of new major life changes and are difficult to deal with and often lead to an increase the body’s production of the stress hormone, cortisol, and a decrease in positive hormones, like serotonin and dopamine.
 If these hormones are out of balance for a long period of time, it can cause depression.
 Luckily, relaxation can help your body naturally balance its hormone levels and fight depression.

 How a Lift Chair Can Help